| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 track we found that the sloppy straight was followed by a series of ruts and sink holes

+between one and two.
+It tossed the car around running slow.
 In hot laps, the first turn was still wet and the rest of the track

 was dusty.
 There were a couple of lines below or between the holes.